skuzzle/jeve/README.md

 # Documentation
 JavaDoc is available at www.jeve.skuzzle.de/doc

+# Build from source
+You can build jeve from source by simply running `ant` from the root directory.
+This requires you to
+* having installed a Java 8 JDK and
+* having installed an Ant version capable of using Java 8

+The distribution files will be created within a folder named `target`. jeve doesn't require any third party libraries to be built.

 # Quickstart
 Using jeve for simple event dispatching is rather simple.
 It involves creating an `EventProvider` as first step: